 - Build and test devices that combine sensing and hormone delivery;

-- Study physiological and behavioral factors to make artiicial pancreas use easier; and
+- Study physiological and behavioral factors to make artificial pancreas use easier; and

 - Develop the next generation of glucose-sensitive technology.

 Through recent initiatives, the NIDDK is also fostering research training of bioengineers and development of an interdisciplinary workforce to develop innovative technologies for diabetes treatment, including artiicial pancreas systems.
-Notably, a signiicant portion of NIH-supported artiicial pancreas research over the past 15 years has been made possible by funds from the Special Statutory Funding Program for Type 1 Diabetes Research.
+Notably, a significant portion of NIH-supported artificial pancreas research over the past 15 years has been made possible by funds from the Special Statutory Funding Program for Type 1 Diabetes Research.

 - “Diabetes Assistant (DiAs)”: A number of investigators are developing and testing systems that close the loop between glucose sensing and insulin delivery using smartphone based technology, which would make the system practical for use outside of a hospital setting.
 A recently published study of one such system, the DiAs, which uses an Android-based smartphone, has demonstrated the feasibility of its use to control blood glucose levels in a hotel-based outpatient setting.